 Step 3: Import video to timeline.

 Step 5: We can use two types of selection Ellipse tool or Pen tool.
-Ellipse tool is used to create a circle path for the particular object.
+The ellipse tool is used to create a circle path for a particular object.

 Step 7: Go to Tracer and select the Track motion option.

-- Let’s use Tracking option here because the path is moving so we need to trace the moment of the object
+- Let’s use the Tracking option here because the path is moving, so we need to trace the moment of the object.

 Step 8: Tracking motion selects the position and scale options by that the moment of the object is traced.